tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Enumerating-Blob-Resources.md

  The response body includes the values of all parameters that were specified on the request URI as elements within the response body.

  The `DateTime` value returned in the `Last-Modified` element is in RFC 1123 format.
-For more information about `DateTime` values, see [Representation of Date-Time values in headers](Representation-of-Date-Time-Values-in-Headers.md).
+For more information about `DateTime` values, see [Representation of date/time values in headers](Representation-of-Date-Time-Values-in-Headers.md).

 ###  <a name="ContainerList"></a> List containers